 Lemon wedges, lime zest and grapefruit segments enhance other foods and drinks and are pretty tasty all on their own.
-Whether you're making some lemonade, eating a grapefruit or just have a lime wedge squirting accident, it's important to remove the citrus stains as soon as possible.
+Whether you're making some lemonade, eating a grapefruit or just have a lime wedge squirting accident, it's important to remove the citrus juice stains as soon as possible.

 Citrus fruit and juices seldom leave much of a visible stain right away.
 The danger comes in leaving the juice on clothing or carpet for too long.
 Citrus juice and pulp contain citric acid which acts as a bleaching agent, especially when exposed to sunlight.
 You might want to remember this fact if you need to use lemon or lime juice as a natural stain remover on white fabrics or to clean other things around the house.

-Orange juice stains contain more sugar than most other citrus fruits and require a bit more treatment.
-Learn how to treat orange juice stains here.
+Orange juice stains contain more sugar than most other citrus fruits and require a bit more treatment, so follow these tips on how to treat orange juice stains.

 Citrus Juice Stains and Washable Clothes

 If any citrus pulp is sitting on the surface of the fabric, lift the pulp away with a dull knife or spoon.
 Do not rub because that will simply push the stain deeper into the fabric fibers.
 As soon as possible, hold the wrong side of the stained area under a faucet to flush the area with cool, clean water.
 This will help neutralize the acid.
 Then wash the clothes or table linens as recommended on the care label.

 Dry Clean Only Clothes